emqx/emqx-docs/en_US/data-integration/data-bridge-tdengine.md

    INSERT INTO t_mqtt_msg(ts, msgid, mqtt_topic, qos, payload, arrived)
        VALUES (${ts}, '${id}', '${topic}', ${qos}, '${payload}', ${timestamp})
    ```

-   If a placeholder variable is undefined in the SQL template, you can toggle the **Undefined Vars as Null** switch above the **SQL template** to define the rule engine behavior:

-   - **Disabled** (default): The rule engine can insert the string `undefined` into the database.
-   - **Enabled**: Allow the rule engine to insert `NULL` into the database when a variable is undefined.

 9. Advanced settings (optional):  Choose whether to use **sync** or **async** query mode as needed.
 For details, see [Features of Sink](./data-bridges.md#features-of-sink).